jeremiah/jeremiah.github.com/index.md

 layout: default
 ---

+## Travis CI for Debian packaging
+One more rabbit hole to go down; http://travis.debian.net/

 ## Fun with the Intel® NUC Kit NUC8i7HNK
 Oh boy.
 A core i7 8th generation Hades Canyon NUC.
 The skull . . . it glows!
 ![The skull . . . it glows!]({{ "/assets/skull.png" }})